hannanlabs/voyager/README.md

 ## Auto Scaling :

-Using KEDA K ubernetes Event Driven Autoscaler) to auto scale as number of flights grows and HPA to scale based on CPU and memory needs.
+Using KEDA (Kubernetes Event Driven Autoscaler) to auto scale as number of flights grows and HPA to scale based on CPU and memory needs.

 ## Development :